ChiWriter FAQ

 As of July 1, 1996.
 ChiWriter is no longer sold or supported.

 Here is what I have: Version 3 | Version 4.
-It runs on Linux with Dosbox.
-It might run under Windows, but you are completely on your own.
+Both run on a DOS emulator such as DOSBox-X. No handholding—you are completely on your own.

 First, install the PostScript printer driver and fonts from the original distribution disks.